Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

 Non-steroidal anti-inflammatory drugs, or NSAIDs, are common medicines used to treat the symptoms of arthritis.
 The name means they reduce pain and stiffness due to inflammation of the joints, without using steroids.
 You can find out about steroids from the separate ARA information sheet on corticosteroids.

 There are many different NSAIDs.
-Some can be bought over the counter (OTC) e.g. ibuprofen (Nurofen).
-Others such as ketoprofen (Orudis) are only available with a prescription.
+Some can be bought over the counter at your local pharmacy or supermarket e.g. ibuprofen (Nurofen), whilst others require a prescription.
 The brand name of your NSAID will have the generic name next to it on the packet or bottle.
-See the table at the end of this information sheet for further examples.
+See below for further examples.